You can use DNS proxy (aka smart DNS) to bypass the geolocation restrictions of video streaming.

 Because DNS proxy requires in-depth work of routing the traffic, you should choose some experienced DNS proxy providers.

 The support of different video streaming service providers (channels) varies.
 You need to make sure you can unblock the video streaming services you want to use.

 You may check this guide (coming soon) on how to choose a DNS proxy (smart DNS) to bypass geolocation restrictions.

 Do you understand DNS proxy?
 Do you know how to use DNS proxy (smart DNS) to unblock video streaming services?

-If you have any questions on using VPN to protect your private browsing data, to hide your identity, or to bypass geolocation-based blockage, you may let us know in the comment box below.
+If you have any questions about using VPN to protect your private browsing data, hide your identity, or bypass the geolocation-based blockage, you may let us know in the comment box below.